-Appendix A, "z/OS Debugger commands supported in remote debug mode," on page 517
+Appendix A, "z/OS Debugger commands supported in Debug Tool compatibility mode," on page 517

 LIST CURSOR command (full-screen mode)

 Provides a cursor controlled method for displaying variables, structures, and arrays.
 It is most useful when assigned to a PF key.